jadonmat/AutoTCAS/README.md

 **General Installation**
 ------------------------
-The latest release (v1.0.0) is available on the Releases page on "https://github.com/jadonmat/AutoTCAS".
+The latest release is available on the Releases page on "https://github.com/jadonmat/AutoTCAS".

-1. Download the "AutoTCAS-v1.0.0.zip" file to get the executable.
+1. Download the "AutoTCAS-Version#.zip" file to get the executable.

 2. Install Visual C++ Redistributable for Visual Studio 2022 (64-bit) if not already installed from: "https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170&wt.mc_id=studentamb_203301#latest-microsoft-visual-c-redistributable-version"